sudotliu/sudotliu.github.io/index.md

 have the potential to significantly impact how people live, right at my fingertips.
 Given this, I am proud to be a techie who aims to make the world a better place, cliché as it may sound.

-## About this site
+## About the site

-You can find all of my contact information on the left, and there are two main sections of content
+⬅️ You can find all of my contact information on the left or by pressing the **Follow** button up top to open a menu of it on mobile.

-otherwise:
+There are two main sections of content:
-- "Blog" with thoughts on various tech or code things
+- [Blog](/blog/) exploring thoughts on technology and coding
-- "Portfolio" showcasing some of my favorite projects
+- [Portfolio](/portfolio/) showcasing my favorite non-proprietary projects

+## About the logo

-The site logo is a 3D graphic of my initials (TL) that is heavily based on the logo of the <a href="https://www.thetech.org/" target="_blank">San Jose Tech Museum</a>, where I have fond memories of visiting during my childhood thanks to my parents.
+The site logo is a 3D graphic of my initials (TL) and is heavily based on the logo of the <a href="https://www.thetech.org/" target="_blank">San Jose Tech Museum</a>, a place I have very fond memories of visiting in my childhood, thanks to my parents.
 <div style="text-align: center;">
   <img src="/assets/images/ico/large.png" alt="3D graphic of initials TL"
     style="max-width: 200px; height: auto;">
 </div>